-3 Dead In Apparent Terrorist Attack At Church In Nice, France
+3 Dead In Apparent Terrorist Knife Attack At Church In Nice, France

-3 Dead In Apparent Terrorist Attack At Church In Nice, France
+3 Dead In Apparent Terrorist Knife Attack At Church In Nice, France

 A man used a knife to attack people at the Notre Dame Basilica in Nice, France, Thursday, killing three people, authorities say.
 Several more were injured.
 Police have arrested a suspect, according to Mayor Christian Estrosi.

 Two people were killed inside the church, and another died outside it, according to local media reports.

-The victims are reportedly two men and a woman.
+The attack took place around 9 a.m. local time.
+The mayor said those who died include a woman and a man who worked at the church as its sacristan, a non-clergy member of the staff.
+More information about the victims has been slow to emerge, after a massive police response closed off the area to focus on securing the church and investigating the shocking crime.

 "I send all my support and all my compassion to the families of the victims of this barbarian," Estrosi said.

+French President Emmanuel Macron arrived in Nice on Thursday, after speaking to Estrosi by phone earlier.

 The mayor called the attack on the church an attack on the Christian world.
-He said he discussed the violence with French President Emmanuel Macron by phone, who extended his condolences.

 "The attacker kept repeating 'Allahu Akbar' (God is Great) even while under medication," Estrosi said in a media briefing outside the church, according to Radio France Internationale.